symbol/symbol-docs/source/guides/transfer/sending-a-transfer-transaction.rst

 2. Sign the transaction with Alice's account.

-.. note:: To make the transaction only valid for your network, include the first block generation hash.
+.. note:: Include the first block generation hash to make the transaction only valid for your network.
 Open ``http://localhost:3000/block/1`` in a new tab and copy the ``meta.generationHash`` value.

 .. example-code::